owenforeman1/Professional-Portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+I wanted to get a starter portfolio for myself so I have a semi permanant place to display my work.
+It is a basic portfolio with a few elements to add a bit of style.
+With flex boxes I was able to make my page pretty and work for any device from a desktop to a mobile phone.
+I learned a lot about flex boxes and effects on text and images.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)